shepting/kiwi-mac-demo/README.md

 Kiwi is an excellent unit-testing framwork for iOS and Mac.
 Unfortunately, it was a bit of a hassle to set up for the Mac and so I created this demo project with instructions.
 It uses CocoaPods to install and then changes one build setting.

-The setup instructions are now on the official Kiwi wiki: https://github.com/allending/Kiwi/wiki/Up-and-Running-with-Kiwi-for-Mac
+The setup instructions are also on the official Kiwi wiki: https://github.com/allending/Kiwi/wiki/Up-and-Running-with-Kiwi-for-Mac